We all want to do what we can to keep our pets as happy and healthy as possible.

-Salt licks are not necessary for chinchillas, but that doesn’t mean you can never implement a salt lick or that they are entirely off-limits.
+While salt licks are not necessary for chinchillas, that doesn’t mean you can never give you pet a salt lick.
+They are not entirely off-limits.

 Here’s what I mean.

-You are always going to get mixed answers on the internet based on the individual chinchilla owners you speak to.
+You are always going to get mixed answers on the internet depending on the individual chinchilla owners you speak to.

 Some chinchilla owners have used salt licks in moderation and never had any issues.

-Others have done the same thing and ended up having a chinchilla with a bladder stone or other serious health concerns.
+Others have done the same thing and ended up having a chinchilla with a bladder stone or other serious health concern.

-You can read more about what chinchillas eat and should be eating here.
+You can read more about what chinchillas should be eating here.

 Stick to the basics and rely on hay, pellets, and the occasional treat.